DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 continental railroads, and the telegraph) that decisively opened up the world economy.
 At the same time a series of political revolutions gave the leading powers of the coming century the institutional means of organizing industrial capitalism.
-These were the American civil war, the culmination of Italy’s *Risorgimento*, the abolition of serfdom in Russia, the formation of the Anglo-Indian super-state, Britain’s democratic reforms at home, and Japan’s Meiji Restoration.
-German unification at the end of the decade spilled over into the 1870s through the Franco-Prussian war, the Paris commune, and the formation of the French Third Republic.
-The First International was formed in 1864 and Karl Marx published *Capital* in 1867.
+These were the American Civil War, the culmination of Italy’s *Risorgimento*, the abolition of serfdom in Russia, the formation of the Anglo-Indian super-state, Britain’s democratic reforms at home, and Japan’s Meiji Restoration.
+German unification at the end of the decade spilled over into the 1870s through the Franco-Prussian war, the Paris Commune, and the formation of the French Third Republic.
+The First International was formed in 1864 and Karl Marx published the first volume of *Capital* in 1867.
 The concentration of so many epochal events in such a short period would suggest that world society was quite well integrated even then.
 But in the 1870s, international trade accounted for no more than one percent of Gross National Product